RedimRedim/final_capstone_frontend/README.md

 - Finished Work = employee working Time (timeOut - timeIn) that over 320 minutes / 5:30 hours will be counted as finished work
 - Actual Rest Days = input_file8 sheet RD

-Apart of that, we also making sure API to return error if restDays is over than requiredRestDays
+Apart of that, we also making sure API to return error if restDays is greater than requiredRestDays

 - Late (Minutes) = if timeIn > workingTime then timeIn - workingTime
 - Absent = if finishedWork is 0 or totalWorkHours <= 320 then count as absent